titaniumtroop/rweightlifting/README.md

 ![](README-programming_sets_reps-1.png)<!-- -->

 The vertical green line represents today (currently 20 May 2021);
-projected performance following a new program is plotted to the right of the green line.
+projected performance resulting from compliance with the new program is plotted to the right of the green line.
 Another feature displayed here is the ability to program deload weeks every so often – in this case after every 3 cycles.
 Note that the projected work doesn’t necessarily include accessory or supplemental work that may appear in historical data.

 The supported programs include: